 2. Soft edge

-A hard edge is used when there is an abrupt change in brightness; for example a field with a horizon to a bright sky (good for seascape shot).
-A soft edge is a wider smoother change from light to dark.
-This is used when the light and dark portions are not distinctly separated; for example a mountain and sky.
-A soft edge filter is less noticeable than the hard edge.
-It also has the benefit of making the sky more intense by darkening the sky closer on the top of the frame.
+A hard edge filter is used when there is an abrupt change in brightness; for example a field with a horizon to a bright sky (good for seascape shots).
+A soft edge filter has a smoother change from the lighter area to the darker area.
+This type of a filter is used when the bright and the dark portions are not distinctly separated; for example a frame with a mountain and the sky.
+A soft edge filter is less noticeable than the hard edge filter, and also, it has a benefit of making the sky more intense by darkening the sky that is closer on the top of the frame.

-Even though a polarizer and ND Grads can both be used to darken and add detail to the image but they work quite differently.
-A grad filter works same at any angle to the sun whereas a polarizer works most strongly at 90 degree angle to the sun.
-As I already mentioned, a polarizer can produce some strange variations in the sky tone when used with the wide angle lenses or an ultra wide angle lens, whereas ND Grads have the same effect across the frame regardless of the lens type.
-Also graduated filter only darkens an area of your photograph which you can vary according to how you slide the filter up and down in the holder (may not be the case if you use circular grad filter though).
+Even though a polarizer and ND Grads both can be used to darken and add details to the image but they work quite differently.
+A grad filter works with same effect at any angle to the sun whereas a polarizer filter’s effect is stronger at 90 degree angle to the sun.
+As I mentioned earlier on the post, a polarizer filter can produce some strange variations in the sky tone when used with the wide angle lenses or an ultra wide angle lens, whereas ND Grads have the same effect across the frame regardless of the lens type.
+Also, graduated filter only darkens the certain area of the frame which you can vary by changing the upward or the downward direction of the filter that slides into the holder (may not be the case if you use a circular grad filter though).

-These days, many photographers try to replicate the effect of the graduated filters by using bracketed exposure shots and post process them using software but you can't do everything that polarizer does in the post processing.
-Some people prefer to add-in a grad effect using software but if you have already blown out the details in the original photograph, there is no way to get the details back during the post processing.
-If you do not want to use the grad filters, you can shoot in a RAW format and take 3 or 5 or more automatic bracketed shots and merge them (or create an HDR image) by using the Lightroom.
+These days, many photographers try to replicate the effect of a graduated filter by using bracketed exposure shots and post process them using a software, but you can't do everything in the post processing that polarizer filter does on the field.
+Some of the photographers prefer to add-in a grad effect using a software but if you have already blown out the details in the original photograph, there is no way to get those details back during the post processing.
+If you do not want to use grad filters at all, you can shoot in a RAW format and take 3 or 5 or more automatic bracketed shots and merge them (and create an HDR image) by using the Adobe Lightroom.